-What better way to spend a day than in Melbourne’s beautiful parks and gardens?
+Nothing is more refreshing than a solo stroll in Melbourne’s beautiful parks and gardens.
 To help you get started, here are 12 locations for your next great meander.

 Shrine of Remembrance Reserve

-Take a moment of quiet reflection at the Shrine of Remembrance Reserve, within the pretty and varied Kings Domain parklands.
-As well as the Shrine, the wider reserve’s other points of interest include memorial trees, statues and the Eternal Flame.
-The entrance to the shrine, with beautiful views of the city skyline and surrounding green space, is a favourite photo spot.
+Take a moment of quiet reflection at the Shrine of Remembrance Reserve.
+Also within Kings Domain parklands are memorial trees, statues and the Eternal Flame.
+The shrine’s entrance offers beautiful views of the city skyline and surrounding greenery, making it a great spot for photos.

 Queen Victoria Gardens

 There’s a lot to love at this gorgeous spot right by Princes Bridge.
 Discover the huge floral clock, which is made up of more than 7,000 flowering plants.
 Or take a stroll through the gardens to Princes Bridge and watch kayaks skim across the Yarra.

 Bordering the north-west of the CBD, Flagstaff Gardens have been parkland since 1862.
 Today the stretches of lawn are a favourite lunch spot for local office workers.
 But a little wander reveals much more.
 There are eucalypts, Moreton Bay figs and avenues of elm trees.
 Not to mention the bowling lawn, tennis courts, sculptures and electric barbecues.

 The diverse culture of Victoria’s Indigenous peoples is celebrated through a series of artworks at Birrarung Marr.
 A winding pathway represents the eel (a traditional food source) and five shields represent the five groups of the Kulin Nation.
 Further along the river, you’ll discover Deborah Halpern’s two-headed ‘Angel’ sculpture.

 Royal Botanic Gardens